UWCS/rs118/src/raytracer.md

 - $\mathbf P$ is a position on a line in 3 dimensions
 - $\mathbf A$ is the ray origin
-- $\mathbf B$ is the direction the ray is pointing
+- $\mathbf b$ is the direction the ray is pointing

 Using this, you can plug in a different parameter `t` to get a position anywhere on the line/ray.